leios/gpu-handbook/src/content/intro.md

 There are a few other benefits, but this specific combination of useful features cannot be found anywhere else.

 Now for the "catch."
-The be completely transparent, I have contributed to the GPU ecosystem in Julia in several ways, including the KernelAbstractions package we will be using for this work.
+To be completely transparent, I have contributed to the GPU ecosystem in Julia in several ways, including the KernelAbstractions package we will be using for this work.
 This could be seen as a net benefit.
 After all, how often do you get to read a book from a developer of the API you will be using?
 On the other hand, I need to acknowledge my biases and let you (the reader) know that several of my opinions might be a little too favorable towards Julia and that your day-to-day experience with the language might fall a little short depending on your familiarity.